Josh has extensive experience practising in the area of construction and major projects.

 Josh regularly delivers papers and seminars in relevant areas including guest lecturing in both the Melbourne and Monash University construction law subjects.

-Recent Experience — Advising on the drafting and negotiation of EPC and related documents for a number of energy projects (for both principal and contractors), including utility scale solar power stations, wind farms, gas pipelines, gas refineries, and gas fired power stations.
+- Advising on the drafting and negotiation of EPC and related documents for a number of energy projects (for both principal and contractors), including utility scale, solar power stations, wind farms, gas pipelines, gas refineries, and gas fired power stations.

-Acting for parties bidding for D&C/EPC Contracts or O&M Agreements in the context of a number of PPP projects including Peninsular Link (Victoria), New Royal Adelaide Hospital and Adelaide Desalination Plant (SA), and Gold Coast Light Rail (Queensland).
+- Acting for parties bidding for D&C/EPC Contractors of O&M Agreements in the context of a number of PPP projects including Peninsular Link (Victoria), New Royal Adelaide Hospital and Adelaide Desalination Plant (SA), and Gold Coast Light Rail (Queensland).